tajpatel58/NLP-Specialisation/Course 1/machine_translation_and_hashing.md

 ### Locality Sensitive Hashing:

 - A brief detour in Linear Algebra:
+    - Recall, planes are 1 dimension lower than the dimension of the vector space and is uniquely defined by its normal vector and an intersection point.
     - If we have a plane, then we can work out the normal to this plane (P = Normal).
     - The key takeaway is that if P.v > 0, then the point v lies on the side of the plane that P is facing.
 If P.v < 0, then the point lies on opposide side of the plane.
     - This is useful as we can use planes to cluster points together.